A A A

 Reflecting on 50 Years of Service to Seniors and Caregivers in St. Johns County

-For nearly 50 years, Council on Aging (COA) has been on a journey to empower our community’s elders to live their best lives at every age.
+For 50 years, Council on Aging (COA) has been on a journey to empower our community’s elders to live their best lives at every age.
 Since serving our first congregate meals and delivering our first home-delivered meals in 1974, our focus has been on providing essential nutrition, transportation, and independent living services for our community’s elders.
 Now with six senior centers and lifelong learning centers, four memory care locations, and transportation to all 600 square miles of our county, we are able to offer older residents a much wider array of life enhancing opportunities than when we started COA.

 As we have throughout our history, we continue to pursue opportunities to provide greater dignity, independence, social inclusion, and well-being for those we serve.
 Whether it is a meal prepared with love, a strong hand to help with tasks around the house, or an engaging program to stay active, healthy, and connected, we are dedicated to supporting quality of life and independence for seniors and caregivers in St. Johns County.